 - Benjamin Brewer

 - Jon R. Whatley

-- Josh Rogers
+- Mark Moreno

 - Janie G. Vargas

-- Manuel Lunoff III
+- Anthony Martinez

+- Max Moreno

-- Johnny G. Niño - Jacob Romero
+- Jacob Romero

-The board usually meets on the 2nd Monday of each month at 6:30 pm, OJH Library.
-In the event that large attendance is anticipated, the board may meet at JH Cafetorium.
+The board usually meets on the 2nd Monday of each month at 6:30 p.m., OJH Library.
+In the event that large attendance is anticipated, the board may meet at the JH Cafetorium.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district website and OJH Library/Administration Offices at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and OJH Library/Administration Office at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a two-hour notice.